This post may contain affiliate links. Please read our disclosure policy.

 It’s nut-free, but you could always add chopped almonds or pecans if you wanted – just remember that this will increase the WW Points value.

-I’ve been enjoying it for breakfast sprinkled on top of pumpkin yogurt (plain Greek yogurt mixed with pumpkin puree, pumpkin pie spice and maple syrup), as well as straight from the jar as a quick snack.
+I’ve been enjoying it for breakfast sprinkled on top of pumpkin yogurt (plain Greek yogurt mixed with pumpkin puree, pumpkin pie spice and maple syrup), as well as straight from the jar as a quick low fat snack.

-Skinny Pumpkin Granola with Quinoa & Cranberries Recipe
+Pumpkin Granola with Quinoa and Cranberries Recipe

 Ingredients